 Alaska Lawmakers Show Up In Different Cities, Stuck On $444 Million Budget Vetoes

-There's a split going on between lawmakers in Alaska this week, but it's more than just political.
-For a special legislative session convened by Republican Gov. Mike Dunleavy to address his line-item budget vetoes, some lawmakers came to Juneau, the state capital, and a smaller contingent of Republicans who are aligned with the governor, gathered in Wasilla, Alaska, a more conservative part of the state.
+There's a split going on among lawmakers in Alaska this week, but it's more than just political.
+For a special legislative session convened by Republican Gov. Mike Dunleavy to address his line-item budget vetoes, some lawmakers came to Juneau, the state capital, and a smaller contingent of Republicans who are aligned with the governor gathered in Wasilla, Alaska, a more conservative part of the state.

-Gov. Dunleavy had called lawmakers to Wasilla for the sake of "convenience" because of the city's location in the state, but some lawmakers said it was a move to gin up political support among constituents more sympathetic to the governor and his $444 million budget vetoes.
+Dunleavy had called lawmakers to Wasilla for the sake of "convenience" because of the city's location, but some lawmakers said it was a move to gin up political support among constituents more sympathetic to the governor and his $444 million budget vetoes.
 Those spending cuts would severely affect the state's university system, cash payments to the elderly and early education.

 Also at issue is the dollar amount for the oil wealth fund check, known locally as the PFD for Permanent Fund Dividend, a sum from oil dividends given to Alaskans annually.

-In Juneau, there are enough lawmakers for the legislature to conduct business.
-"Government is perking along as it should, in the seat of government which is also identified in the [state] Constitution," said Senate President Cathy Giessel, a Republican, Monday.
+In Juneau, there are enough lawmakers for the Legislature to conduct business.
+"Government is perking along as it should, in the seat of government which is also identified in the [state] Constitution," Senate President Cathy Giessel, a Republican, said on Monday.

 Both the House and Senate have meetings scheduled Tuesday to talk about the impact of the governor's line-item budget vetoes.
 They've also scheduled a vote on Wednesday to potentially override them, but still lack the votes needed to get that done.

-In Wasilla Monday, 17 House members and four senators — all Republicans — met in a middle school gym.
+In Wasilla on Monday, 17 House members and four senators — all Republicans — met in a middle school gym.
 Seats were arranged for all 60 legislators, but there weren't enough members present to hold a session.

 It's not clear what might bring the two different sets of lawmakers together in the same location.
-The legislature has until Friday to override the governor's vetoes.
+The Legislature has until Friday to override the governor's vetoes.

 Meanwhile, this has given Alaskans the chance to offer their opinions about whether to uphold the vetoes.
-Monday, dozens of citizen lobbyists turned out, first lining a stretch of the Parks Highway before walking to Wasilla Middle School, where they greeted lawmakers with dueling chants: "Save our state," "Follow the law," and "Override!"
+Monday, dozens of citizen lobbyists turned out, first lining a stretch of the Parks Highway before walking to Wasilla Middle School, where they greeted lawmakers with dueling chants: "Save our state" and "Follow the law" and "Override!"

 The demonstrators along the highway had gathered for an event in support of Dunleavy.
 One was Steven VinZant, 57, who said he supports the line-item vetoes because of what he sees as inefficiencies and high salaries in state government, including the university system, which would lose $130 million if the vetoes are upheld.